Was this page helpful?

 The local server:

-• Runs as a Node.js application.
+• Runs as a Node.js application on your own machine or infrastructure.

 Add this to your ~/.cursor/mcp.json: